chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

 **Parameters:**

 1. user_id [REQUIRED]:  the id of the user
-2. dataset_name [REQUIRED]: the name of the dataset (e.g. "pbmc3k.cxg".)
+1. dataset_name [REQUIRED]: the name of the dataset (e.g. "pbmc3k.cxg".)

 **Response:**

 1. 200 OK, if the dataset is public, or the user_id is the owner.
-2. 401 Unauthorized
+1. 401 Unauthorized (user requested private dataset, but not logged in)
+1. 403 Forbidden (user requested private dataset, but is not the owner)
-3. 404 dataset not found
+1. 404 dataset not found

 If the `/v1/dataset/access` request returns 200, then the user will be granted access.
-The session cookie key `dataset_access_grant` will be set with a new dataset name and expiration time.
-The time should be chosen so that the check only needs to be done occasionally.
-Probably anywhere from 30 seconds to 30 minutes is fine.

-#### Handling of obfuscated datasets
+#### Handling of capability URLs

 This discussion assumes that the obfuscated path has this form:  `/e/<obfuscated_uuid>/<datset_name>
 .cxg`, although other options are possible.